 Some snoring devices have an FDA indication for treatment of mild obstructive sleep apnea.
 Unless ordered in conjunction with physician care, you should not use a simple snoring device for the treatment of sleep apnea.

-One of the risks of using a simple snoring device for the treatment of sleep apnea is that the device will not adequately treat all of the respiratory event during sleep.
-Essentially the user risks being under-treated.
+One of the risks of using a simple snoring device for the treatment of sleep apnea is that the device will not adequately treat all of the respiratory issues during sleep.
+Essentially, the user risks being under-treated.
 There is an increased risk of heart attack, stroke, deadly heart rhythms, and accidents from daytime sleepiness in patients with untreated obstructive sleep apnea.

 Generally oral devices are not used for the treatment of central sleep apnea.

-One of the most important things to do with your mouth guard is to keep it away from animals that like to chew things.
+One of the most important things is to keep your snoring device away from animals that like to chew things.
 Dogs are well known for using snore mouthpieces for chew toys.
 Keep your device in a protective container away from pets.

-There are some special cleaning fluids which can be purchased to clean your device.
-Simply using water with a gentle tooth brush will keep particles off of the device and help to prevent fungus and bacteria from growing on the device.
+There are special cleaning fluids that can be purchased to clean your device.
+Simply using water with a gentle toothbrush will keep particles off of the device and help to prevent fungus and bacteria from growing on the device.

-Using a stop snore guard does not guarantee that snoring will stop.
+Using an anti-snoring mouth guard does not guarantee that snoring will stop.
 Although these options work for many, they do not work for all.
-Additionally, what might work on Year 1 may not work on Year 2.
-If you find yourself continuing to snore with the device, make sure that you are using the device correctly.
-Make sure that the lower jaw is moving forward relative to the upper jaw with the device in place.
-Your device may allow for adjustment in order to optimize snore reduction.
-Do not exceed the stated adjustment instructions.
+Additionally, what might work in Year 1 may not work in Year 2.
+If you find yourself continuing to snore with the device, go through this checklist of possible problems.

 Similar to most interventions in the medical field, there are risks and potential complications with dental sleep and snoring treatments.

-You have come to this website to find the best anti snoring mouthpiece / stop snoring guard.
-Each device is slightly different.
-There are advantages and disadvantages to many of these devices.
-Often, trying one for comfort and efficacy is required to determine which anti snoring mouthpiece is best for you.
-See more about Top Anti Snoring Mouthpieces, snoring device and Mouth Guards Reviews on our other ASA informational pages.
+There isn’t one specific snoring device that is perfect for everyone.
+There are advantages and disadvantages to many of these devices because they all are so different.
+Often, trying one for comfort and efficacy is required to determine which anti-snoring mouthpiece is best for you.
+Read more about anti-snoring mouth guards, snoring devices, and mouth pieces in this blog post.